nextgenusfs/amptk/README.md

 ufits cluster -i ufits.demux.fq -o ion_output
 ```

 This quality filter the data based on expected errors, then remove duplicated sequences, sort the output by frequency, and finally `usearch -cluster_otus`.
-You can also optionally run UCHIME Reference filtering by adding the `--uchime_ref ITS2` option or change the default clustering radius (97%) by passing the `--pct_otu` option.
+You can also optionally run UCHIME Reference filtering by adding the `--uchime_ref ITS` option or change the default clustering radius (97%) by passing the `--pct_otu` option.
 Type `-h` for all the available options.

 ####OTU Table Filtering####